sillsdev/khmer-character-specification/specification.md

 The last example is considered as incorrect rather than invalid because the character sequence is valid, but according to the usage of Muusikatoan ( ​៉) it cannot be used with the 1st series consonants.

+Firefox 72 allows the invalid sequences and renders them exactly the same as the valid one--which is not ideal.

 #### 7.4.5.
 Vowels of Two Unicode Code Points

 This is one of the most common confusing character sequences.
 Which should come first is not a concern among users though because, like other issue, the output on the screen does not look any different.
+Rendering engines should show dotted circles when invalid vowel combination is concatenated.

 *   [U+17BB] [U+17C6]		ក <mark style="background-color:#BFBFBF">ុ ំ</mark>		> កុំ	‘don’t’
 *   [U+17C6] [U+17BB]		ក <mark style="background-color:#BFBFBF">ំ ុ</mark>		> កំុ	**<font color="red">invalid sequence</font>**